About this Blog

 The short story of

-Any Sound enthusiasts or Hi-Fidelity aficionado are well familiar with the Teac reel-to-reel cassettes, even if you never had one you'd love to have one. because, back in the eighties, you spotted it in every Cassette Deck and it was really cool!
+Any sound enthusiasts or Hi-Fidelity aficionados are well familiar with the Teac reel-to-reel cassettes; even if you never had one, you'd love to have one.
+Because, back in the eighties, you spotted it in every cassette deck, and it was really cool!
 This short and brief article will present the short story of the cool and awesome reel-to-reel TEAC cassette.

 ~~~~~~~~~